orcfax/docs/docs/incentivized-testnet/phase-1-manual.md

 ### Signing key

-Information has been provided about the signing key and signing key aliasing protocol, for completeness, you should create your signing key as follows:
+Information has been provided about the [signing key and signing key aliasing protocol][alias-1] which you should have already done.
+For completeness, the process is as follows:

 <!--markdownlint-disable-->

-1. Create verification and signing key pair
+1. Create a new verification (`vkey`) and signing (`skey`) key pair:

 ```sh
 cardano-cli address key-gen \